Eutrochium dubium (Willd. ex Poir.) E.E.Lamont

 Eutrochium dubium is a herbaceous perennial plant that grows up to 5.3 feet (1.7 m) tall.
 Stems are sometimes purple, sometimes green, with purple spots.
 The plant produces numerous flower heads in flat-topped arrays.
 Each head has 4 to 10 dark purple (rarely pink or white) disc florets but no ray florets.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
-It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
+It prefers that the soil does not dry out, so clay works well for Joe Pye.
 It has no serious insect or disease problems.